Pressio/SHAW/docs/content/inputfile.rst

 Defines if and how to collect data.
 Specifically, the code supports data collection in two forms, namely a snapshot matrix and/or seismogram.
-The snaptshot matrix stores the state over the full mesh sampled with a specific frequency during the simulation time.
-The seismogram, instead, stores the velocity signal sampled with a target frequency only at target receivers on the domain surface.
+The snaptshot matrix stores the state over the full mesh sampled with a specific frequency during the simulation.
+The seismogram, instead, stores the velocity sampled with a target frequency only at specific receivers located on the domain surface.
-These receiver locations are set in the input file by providing their angles in degrees.
+The receivers' locations are set in the input file by providing their angles in degrees.
+Receivers mimic the role of, e.g., real recording startions on the Earth surface.

 .. code:: yaml